 The percentage paid is determined by the degree of on-going disability and the wage loss, and is referred to as "T.P.__%".

-When a worker who was self-employed prior to the accident is clinically unable to do pre-injury duties, but does return to limited duties, the WSIB must obtain
+When a worker who was self-employed prior to the injury is clinically unable to do pre-injury duties, but does return to limited duties, the WSIB must obtain:

 - details of pre-injury job